SteveJustin1963/tec-MINT/SJ Manual Mint V2.md

 - MINT is a byte-code interpreter - this means that all of its instructions are 1 byte long.
 - However, the choice of instruction uses printable ASCII characters, as a human readable alternative to assembly language.
-- Variables are a to z lowercase and only as single character followed by a space, double letter allowed if commented at top of program
+- Variables are a to z lowercase and only as single character followed by a space
 - Functions labelled from A to Z uppercase as single character followed by a space, they are created with beginning with `:` eg :F, there is strictly now space between : and F, and function ends with with `;`
-- if you run out of function letters you can use double letters, note it with comment //
+-
 - if a variable is updated eg a b + and you want to store it, you cannot use ! on its own it must be with a variable, ie b!

 - Z is reserved for interrupt calls.
 You write your interrupt routine under this function.
 - eg :R 1 2 + . ;
 - do not enter a space between `:` and the function letter
 - this means we define a function with : and end with ;

-- when designing code use plenty comments per line and CRLF
+# comments
+- Comments can only go at end of line after `;` but is bette to place on the next line on its own
+- Comments are preceded with // then CRLF
-- but when uploading code into the interpreter put each function as a one whole line with no comments, strip all comments out
+- when uploading code into interpreter better to strip all comments out so input is not overloaded
 - program broken down into small buffer-safe chunks, following your interpreter’s buffer and syntax rules (≤256 bytes, one function per line, no inline comments): make all inline strings short, we only have 2k of ram as base system
 -
 - The mint can only handle signed 16-bit integers in decimal and unsigned in hexadecimal